-Meghan Markle has stayed out of the family drama that's been plaguing her royal journey, but there are certain rumors she won't let slide.
-The Duchess, who announced her pregnancy last week, appeared to address one of those rumors during her first speech on her royal tour.
+Meghan Markle has stayed out of the family drama that's been plaguing her royal journey, but there are certain rumours she won't let slide.
+The Duchess, who announced her pregnancy last week, appeared to address one of those rumours during her first speech on her royal tour.
 In a past interview with the Daily Mail, her half-brother, Thomas Markle Jr., claimed that Markle's education at Northwestern University was paid for by her father's lottery winnings.
 However, in her speech, the former Suits actress stressed that she paid her way herself.

 While she didn't directly address her brother's claims, she did emphasize that "It was through scholarships, financial aid programs, and work-study where my earnings from a job on campus went directly towards my tuition – that I was able to attend university.
 And, without question, it was worth every effort."

 Her college success story is what inspires her to encourage others to pursue higher education, especially women.